Earlier this month I reviewed the 1997 monster movie “Anaconda”, and in that review I

 worth seeing at all, even if you’re a junky for animal attack movies.
 Honestly,

 I get more of a thrill watching the 2002 film “The Crocodile Hunter: Collision Course”, than I do watching “Lake Placid”.
-While I’ve definitely
+Having said that, the film has achieved cult status, so perhaps there is something to it that I just cant get into.
+I’ve definitely

-seen worse movies then this, it’s still pretty bad, even on the merits of a
+seen worse movies then this, but it’s still pretty bad, even on the merits of a

 cheap B monster movie.
 The characters are beyond wooden, the action isn’t that